 - A mandolin comes in handy for evenly slicing all the potatoes needed for the recipe.

 - I often use the oven for cooking larger batches of bacon.
 It is so much easier than frying a few in a skillet at a time.
 Preheat the oven to 400˚F. Line a rimmed baking sheet or two with aluminum foil to catch the grease for easy cleanup and top with wire racks.
 Arrange the bacon in a single layer, not overlapping, on the racks and bake until fried, but not crispy, about 14 minutes.
 You still want them pliable enough to layer over the potatoes without crumbling.

 - I added a little salt between the layers to help bring out the flavors.
-Be careful not to overdue it with the saltiness of the other ingredients.
+Be careful not to overdo it with the saltiness of the other ingredients.

 - The layers of potatoes and bacon are compressed between baking with the help of weights on the top.
 I covered the layers with a smaller baking dish and hand weights.
 Cans or anything else heavy would work well.